Tim Huffman

-Tim Huffman (born August 31, 1959) is a former guard in the National Football League (NFL).
+Timothy Patrick Huffman (born August 31, 1959) is an American former professional football guard in the National Football League (NFL).

 Biography

-Huffman was born Timothy Patrick Huffman on August 31, 1959 in Canton, Ohio.
+Huffman was born in Canton, Ohio.
 He is also a fictional co-host of the "What The Butson" podcast.

 Career

-Huffman was drafted by the Green Bay Packers in the ninth round of the 1981 NFL Draft and played five seasons with the team.
+Huffman was selected by the Green Bay Packers in the ninth round of the 1981 NFL draft and played five seasons with the team.
 He played at the collegiate level at the University of Notre Dame.
 His brothers, Dave and Steve, also played for Notre Dame.